 General hashtags like #iteachthird or #thirdgradetribe can be searched and similar hashtags will pop up.
 You can follow the hashtag on IG, then when you see posts you like, click on the profile, check it out and follow if you're into their feed! :)

-- How will students enter your classroom
+Some examples of things you could plan for are:- How will students enter your classroom

 - Where and how will they submit work?